Low-Frequency/Klipper-Git-Backup/git-update.md

 # Installing `git` from source

-If `apt` dorsn't let you update `git` to version 2.28 or newer, you have to install a newer version from the source.
+If `apt` doesn't let you update `git` to version 2.28 or newer, you have to install a newer version from the source.
 To do that you first have to uninstall `git`:
 ```bash
 sudo apt remove git
 ```